ariahuangnus/ALBEF/README.md

 ### Image-Text Retrieval:

-1. Download MSCOCO or Flickr30k datasets from the original websites.
+1. Download <a href='https://cocodataset.org/#download'>MSCOCO</a> or Flickr30k datasets from the original websites.
 2. Download and extract the provided dataset json files.
 3. In configs/Retrieval_coco.yaml or configs/Retrieval_flickr.yaml, set the paths for the json files and the image path.
 4. Finetune the pre-trained checkpoint using 8 A100 GPUs: